-In the 21st century, the majorly of organizations are encountering dynamic challenges in establishing a corporate and sustainable strategy (Rimmer, 2018).
-The concept of globalization has taken the business into a more competitive environment where strategic thinking and sustainable implementation of practices have become necessary.
 According to Akakpo (2019), a sustained competitive advantage is established when a company develops and applies a strategy with added value.
 It may be unique and other companies cannot duplicate its development and benefits.
-Generally, a corporate strategy includes various elements like planning, commitments, decisions, and actions for attaining strategic competitiveness and projected returns (Almuzel, 2018).
+Generally, an applied corporate strategy includes various elements like planning, commitments, decisions, and actions for attaining strategic competitiveness and projected returns (Almuzel, 2018).

-The current report is developed to analyze the strategic development and planning of Tesla Company which engineer, manufactures, and sell electric vehicles as well as energy solutions.
+The current report is developed to analyze the strategic development and planning of Tesla Company which engineers, manufactures, and sells electric vehicles as well as energy solutions.
 Tesla follows a global standard of strategic management because of the high demand for reducing vehicle costs and low pressures for local responsiveness (Song, 2019).
 The company’s strategy is mainly focused on scaling up its production and international operations.
 Here Fisher’s (2019), research relates that in business, the strategy is all about actions and the steps a business owner follows to bring productivity and competition.
 In its strategic development, Tesla has variations in the business establishment as well as challenges to meet (Siriwardane, 2018).
 The role played by a business strategy is significant as it creates the future progression of a company in today’s environment.
 In this regard, strategic analysis and planning provide a holistic view of a company’s overall performance and the potential it acquires (Mayfield, 2018).
 Hence, the strategy sets the basis for establishing sustained business performance with constant improvement and changes in business environments.

-In the year 2003, a collection of engineers from Silicon Valley established Tesla Motors with a strategic aim for the improvement of the sustained vehicle industry by developing substantial green autos for the market (Boggild, 2016).
-The company focused on creating rapid torque with amazing power that has zero outflows.
-Tesla's contributions to the vehicle industry are without a doubt probably the most creative cars on the planet.
 The production of Tesla Motors applies the latest innovative structures that are one of a kind with advanced robotic technology for the engineering process of making high-quality electric vehicles (Akpabot, 2019).
 Tesla Roadster was the first electric car introduced by the company in the year 2008.
-This new vehicle was a big achievement for tesla as it was a fast-performance sports car that could speed up to 60 mph in 3.7 sec with 245 miles running of each charge of the battery (Rimmer, 2018).
+This new vehicle was a big achievement for Tesla as it was a fast-performance sports car that could speed up to 60 mph in 3.7 sec with 245 miles running on each charge of the battery (Rimmer, 2018).

-After the Roadster, the next innovation introduced by Tesla was Model S in the year 2012.
+After the Roadster, the next innovation introduced by Tesla was the Model S in the year 2012.
 It is the world’s first exclusive electric sedan with unique technology, stunning aesthetics, and specific principles.
 With these qualities, the car was entitled Motor Trends Car of the Year 2013 (Borén, 2017).
 Additionally, the car achieved a rating of 5 stars for its security technology by the US National Traffic Safety Administration.
 Tesla was also efficiently listened to in Forbes 2015 for the No.1 positioning of “Planet’s Most Innovative Companies” (Nurhadi, 2017).

 Strengths Any company is as good as it employs in competitive industries.
 Tesla is one big example of such companies which is remarkably successful due to its diversity and innovation in technology (Alghalith, 2018).
 The increase in sales of Tesla marks it as the leading automotive company delivering 367, 500 vehicles to date.
 The unparalleled advancement of luxury and innovation both have taken the company to new levels of success leaving behind exclusive companies like BMW and Mercedes.
 Another strength of Tesla is that it is the best company with the finest electric cars (Mayfield, 2018).
-When compared by the range, Tesla’s cars cover the best and maximum distance i.e. 600 kilometers on one time charged battery (Song, 2019). | Weaknesses One of the weaknesses that Tesla faces is the high-quality standards of innovation that become a complicated environment for production being at risk (Yang, 2017).
+When compared by the range, Tesla’s cars cover the best and maximum distance i.e. 600 kilometres on one time charged battery (Song, 2019). | Weaknesses One of the weaknesses that Tesla faces is the high-quality standards of innovation that become a complicated environment for production at risk (Yang, 2017).
 Additionally, the introduction, manufacturing, and production delays affect the launch of their new vehicles making the competitive edgeless ratio.
-Another weakness is the issue of supply and demand as due to complex experiments and procedures, the company faces an unbalance system of meeting the required production (Liang, 2017).
+Another weakness is the issue of supply and demand as due to complex experiments and procedures, the company faces an unbalanced system of meeting the required production (Liang, 2017).
 The major reason for decreased production is the limited availability of batteries.
 The shortage of charging supply affects sales resulting in the company's reputation being at risk (Meng, 2017). |

 Opportunities The most credible opportunity from which Tesla can gain potential benefits is by expanding its sales in the Asian market (Tehseen, 2018).
 Asia is an untapped market for electric and innovative automobiles and Tesla can avail the chance to prove its efficient and exceptional production of electric cars.
 Another opportunity that can benefit Tesla is the affordability of electric cars (Cheong, 2016).
 Through the launch of Model 3 which is an affordable version of Model S, the company can expand its audience market.
 A big game-changer for Tesla can be the introduction of in-house technology for battery production.
 The company aims to develop its battery cells which will increase the manufacturing cost and reduce the cost of production (Liu, 2017). | Threats Despite Tesla’s assurance of premium quality and exceptional standards of production, the company has the biggest threat of product liability claims (Meng, 2017).
 Even though, the company had launched various autopilot vehicles to address the liability concerns, however, in case of an accident none of them were successful.
 Another emerging threat for the company is the extensive competition from alternative vehicles as well as self-driven technology (Cheong, 2016).
 Most of the automobile companies that belong to the luxury class including Mercedes, BMW, and the economy class Toyota and Ford are in line to give tough competition of future technology in electric cars Apart from this, the unsustainable confidence and increased disbelief also affect the company overall (Ferreira, 2019).
 The deficiencies and product defects cause distress among users which may impact the business development in the long run. |